XachaB/Qumin/README.rst

 Github: https://github.com/XachaB/Qumin

-This is version 2, which was significantly updated since the below publications.
+This is version 2, which was significantly updated since the publications cited below.

-For more detail, you can refer to my dissertation (in French):
+For more detail, you can refer to my dissertation (in French, `Beniamine 2018 <https://tel.archives-ouvertes.fr/tel-01840448>`_).

-`Sacha Beniamine.
-Classifications flexionnelles. Étude quantitative des structures de paradigmes.
-Linguistique.
-Université Sorbonne Paris Cité - Université Paris Diderot (Paris 7), 2018.
-Français. <https://tel.archives-ouvertes.fr/tel-01840448>`_

 If you use(d) Qumin in a publication, send me an email with the reference at s.<last name>@surrey.ac.uk

 Quick Start